DenverSherman/MechaCar_Statistical_Analysis/README.md

 total_summary
 ```

-### Review Needed
-Standard deviations in manufacturing lot 3 lead me to believe the group_by formula was applied inapproriately.
+Standard deviations are recorded in the data file, sorted by increasing deviation.

 # 3. Suspension Coil T-Test - All Lots
 All lots are tested